Preventive solutions for managing brown patch

 Brown patch symptoms will vary depending on grass species and mowing height.
 On wide-bladed turf species like tall fescue, leaf lesions develop with tan centers and dark brown margins.
 These leaves will die quickly, leaving a blighted area of turfgrass.
 On lower mowed turfgrass, the disease typically causes rings or patches of blighted turfgrass that will be highlighted with a brownish border.

-Generally, brown patch disease is more severe during extended periods of hot, humid weather (low and high temperatures above 70° F and 90° F, respectively).
+Generally, brown patch is more severe during extended periods of hot, humid weather (low and high temperatures above 70° F and 90° F, respectively).
 Poor soil drainage, lack of air movement, over-watering and excessive nitrogen also contributes to brown patch development.

 The following cultural practices will help mitigate brown patch: